Program Educational Objectives

 Program Educational Objectives (PEOs) are:

-PEO 1: Success in Chemical Engineering Areas:With the exposure to new ideas of Chemical Engineering and critical way of thinking & learning, future Engineers are able to attain a solid foundation of Engineering Knowledge.
-This can be achieved by DChE’s distinctive education & training system.
+PEO 1: Success in Chemical Engineering AreasWith the exposure to new ideas of Chemical Engineering and critical way of thinking & learning, Engineers have solid foundation of Engineering Knowledge and are able to solve engineering problems.
+This is achieved by SChE’s distinctive education & training system.

-PEO 2: Innovation Ability and Contribution to Society:Future Engineers can actualize their potential to rapidly changing environment by learning new skills, modern tools and advanced technologies.
-Future Engineers are able to benefit society at local & international levels.
+PEO 2: Innovation Ability and Contribution to Society:Graduates can actualize their potential to rapidly changing environment by learning new skills, modern tools and advanced technologies.
+Engineers are able to benefit society at local & international levels.

 Program Educational Objectives (PEOs) alignmen:Mapping of PEOs & DChE’s Vission & Mission with Vision and Mission of the University is provided in Table 1.